Download Instructions | email@example.com

 This is the final step of your application.
 Before you can submit, you must read and accept the following two statements:

-In order to participate in the YALI East Africa Regional Leadership Center program, I understand that I must meet the minimum eligibility requirements for admission to the program, that I must meet the qualifications standards for the specific track that I have chosen, that I must be a citizen and resident of one of the designated countries served by the YALI East Africa Regional Leadership Center, and that my admission to the program is subject to the determination by the admissions team.
+In order to participate in the YALI Regional Leadership Center East Africa Program, I understand that I must meet the minimum eligibility requirements for admission to the program, that I must meet the qualifications standards for the specific track that I have chosen, that I must be a citizen and resident of one of the designated countries served by the YALI Regional Leadership Center East Africa Program, and that my admission to the program is subject to the determination by the admissions team.
 I have read, understand, and will comply with the terms and conditions of the program.
 I hereby certify that I have completed this application fully and accurately to the best of my knowledge.
 I understand that any falsification, omission, or concealment of material fact may subject me to disqualification.

-Once you have read and checked both statements indicating your agreement, and have completed the other six (6) steps of the application, you can click the “Submit” button.
+Once you have read and checked both statements indicating your agreement and have completed the other seven (7) steps of the application, you can click the “Submit” button.